Values

 History

-foundersThe Children’s Room was founded by an impassioned group of caregivers who, in 1993, received training from the renowned Oregon-based Dougy Center for Grieving Children.
-The name “The Children’s Room” was chosen because services were initially provided in a single room at Hospice West in Waltham, Massachusetts.
+The Children’s Room was founded by an impassioned group of caregivers who, in 1993, received training from the renowned Oregon-based Dougy Center for Grieving Children.
+The name “The Children’s Room” was chosen not only because services began in a single room at Hospice West in Waltham, Massachusetts, but also because the founders envisioned creating a dedicated space where children and teens could grieve—a space that, at the time, did not exist.

 Co-founder of The Children’s Room, Phyllis Silverman, was the co-principal investigator and project director of the Harvard Medical School/MGH Child Bereavement Study, which looked at children grieving the death of a parent within their social and family systems.
 Phyllis Silverman’s work contributed significantly to the underpinning philosophy of The Children’s Room bereavement model in understanding and assisting grieving children, teens, and adults by developing the concept of “continuing bonds.”
-She along with co-founders Jean Marchant and Judy Oliver remained close advisors to the organization.
+She, along with co-founders Jean Marchant and Judy Oliver, remained close advisors to the organization.

 “Bereavement is not a simple reaction to a single event.
 It is also a social event, an economic event, a spiritual event, and an event with a history and a future.
 I asked myself who is lost when someone dies.
 It is more than simply a life that is lost.
 We also lose a relationship, the self we were in that relationship and a way of life in which the deceased play a role.
 These are the qualities of life, aspects of what we experience; these are not symptoms of an illness.”